WWE Rumors: WWE’s Plans Revealed For Bray Wyatt’s ‘The Fiend’ And His Next Confirmed Appearance

 For months and months, Bray Wyatt’s “Firefly Funhouse” segments aired on WWE television, but fans wanted him back in the ring.
 Aside from a couple of sneak attacks here and there, he hadn’t wrestled a match in nearly a year.
-Finally, he returned to action at SummerSlam and destroyed Finn Balor, but what’s next for “The Fiend”?
+Finally, he returned to action at SummerSlam and destroyed Finn Balor.
+Now, what’s next for “The Fiend”?
 His next appearance has now been confirmed, but WWE has other plans for this unique character and gimmick.

-Many wondered where WWE was going with this new gimmick for Wyatt, but the “Firefly Funhouse” was quickly gaining popularity.
+Many wondered where WWE was going with this new gimmick for Wyatt as the “Firefly Funhouse” was quickly gaining popularity.
 Upon getting back into the ring, though, it was something entirely different and something truly unique that WWE had been lacking for a long time.

 Ringside News is reporting that Vince McMahon is looking at the character of “The Fiend” as being something very high on the ladder.
-As a matter of fact, the fact that Wyatt was compared to The Undertaker on commentary at SummerSlam is all due to Vince as he sees them in similar lights.
+As a matter of fact, Wyatt was compared to The Undertaker on commentary at SummerSlam all due to Vince, as he sees them in a similar light.

 This is likely the reason that Wyatt was not on Monday Night Raw or SmackDown Live this week after SummerSlam.
 WWE is wanting to make him a “popular attraction” that only comes around at certain times and isn’t seen for all occasions.